andrew/ultimate-awesome/README.md

 - [awesome-lane-detection](https://github.com/amusi/awesome-lane-detection) - A paper list of lane detection.
 - [awesome-android-performance](https://github.com/Juude/awesome-android-performance) - Android performance optimization  tutorials, videos and tools list(Android性能优化视频，文档以及工具) .
 - [awesome-ecs](https://github.com/nathanpeck/awesome-ecs) - A curated list of awesome ECS guides, development tools, and resources.
+- [awesome-DeepLearning](https://github.com/PaddlePaddle/awesome-DeepLearning) - 深度学习入门课、资深课、特色课、学术案例、产业实践案例、深度学习知识百科及面试题库The course, case and knowledge of Deep Learning and AI.
 - [awesome-android-complete-reference](https://github.com/amitshekhariitbhu/awesome-android-complete-reference) - Here I list down all of the high-quality blogs that I publish on my website.
 - [awesome-deeplearning-resources](https://github.com/endymecy/awesome-deeplearning-resources) - Deep Learning and deep reinforcement learning research papers and some codes.
-- [awesome-DeepLearning](https://github.com/PaddlePaddle/awesome-DeepLearning) - 深度学习入门课、资深课、特色课、学术案例、产业实践案例、深度学习知识百科及面试题库The course, case and knowledge of Deep Learning and AI.
 - [awesome-mobile-security](https://github.com/vaib25vicky/awesome-mobile-security) - An effort to build a single place for all useful android and iOS security related stuff.
 All references and tools belong to their respective owners.
 I'm just maintaining it.
+- [awesome-front-end-system-design](https://github.com/greatfrontend/awesome-front-end-system-design) - Curated front end system design resources for interviews and learning.
 - [awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 - [awesome-causality-algorithms](https://github.com/rguo12/awesome-causality-algorithms) - An index of algorithms for learning causality with data.
 - [discount-for-student-dev](https://github.com/AchoArnold/discount-for-student-dev) - This is list of discounts on software (SaaS, PaaS, IaaS, etc.) and other offerings for developers who are students.